 WHEN IS THE BEST TIME TO SETTLE A CHILD’S CASE?

 Our accident injury attorneys are also asked when is the best time to settle a child’s case.
 The answer really depends on the situation, but usually it is better not to wait until the child is close to 19, even if that option is available.
 Parents often want to keep the claim open as long as possible in case other problems come up, but that is not always the best option.
 For example, in the dog bite case mentioned, the child had a pretty serious bite in the groin area.
-However, by the time he turned 18, the scar had really healed pretty well and, as a result, the settlement was less than if the family had come to us years earlier and we settled the case when the ultimate outcome was still uncertain.
+However, by the time he turned 18, the scar had really healed pretty well.
+The settlement was less than if the family had come to us years earlier and we settled the case when the ultimate outcome was still uncertain.
 Again, each situation is unique, and you should consult with one of our personal injury lawyers to determine the best course of action for your child.

 At the Rochlin Law Firm, our lawyers have represented many families where a child was injured in an accident because of another person’s negligence.
 We have offices in Minneapolis, Edina, St. Louis Park, and Woodbury where you can meet a lawyer to discuss your child’s injury case and how long they have to sue.
 One of our attorneys will also come to the hospital or your home anywhere in MN after an accident to meet and discuss the case with you.
 We provide a free initial consultation and we never charge anything unless we get compensation for your child.